The Galactic bulge millisecond pulsars shining in X rays: A gamma-ray perspective: Introduction

 If the mysterious Fermi-LAT GeV $\gamma$-ray excess is due to an unresolved population of millisecond pulsars (MSP) in the Galactic bulge, one expects this very same population to shine in X rays.
 For the first time, we address the question of what is the sensitivity of current X-ray telescopes to an MSP population in the Galactic bulge.
 To this end, we create a synthetic population of Galactic MSPs, building on an empirical connection between $\gamma$- and X-ray MSP emission based on observed source properties.
 We compare our model with compact sources in the latest \Chandra\ source catalog, applying selections based on spectral observables and optical astrometry with \Gaia.
 We find a significant number of \Chandra~sources in the region of interest to be consistent with being bulge MSPs that are as yet unidentified.
 This motivates dedicated multi-wavelength searches for bulge MSPs: Some promising directions are briefly discussed.

-\paragraph{{\bf Introduction.}}
+\section{Introduction}

 A mysterious excess, discovered at GeV energies in the data of the Large Area Telescope (LAT) onboard the \Fermi~satellite, has been thrilling scientists for more than a decade.
 The so-called \Fermi~GeV excess has been thoroughly characterized by several, independent, groups, see e.g.~\cite{Abazajian:2012pn,Gordon:2013vta,Calore:2014xka,Daylan:2014rsa,TheFermi-LAT:2015kwa}.
-Its spectral energy distribution is peaked at about 2 GeV, resembling the cumulative emission of known millisecond pulsars (MSPs)~\cite{Abazajian:2010zy} or what is expected from dark matter particles annihilating into high-energy photons~\cite{Calore:2014nla}.
-Its spatial distribution, instead, traces old stars in the Galactic bulge more closely than what is predicted from dark matter annihilation models~\cite{Bartels_bulgelum, Macias:2016nev}.
-These findings support the hypothesis that the excess is caused by a large population of MSP-like $\gamma$-ray emitters in the Galactic bulge, too faint to be detected as individual sources by the LAT (i.e.~{\it unresolved}).
-Early analyses of photon counts statistics~\cite{Bartels:2015aea,Lee:2015fea} appeared to corroborate these conclusions, but the dark matter interpretation has been revamped recently~\cite{Leane:2019xiy,2020arXiv200212370L}, because of yet unexplored systematics affecting photon counts statistical methods~\cite{Chang:2019ars,Buschmann:2020adf,Zhong:2019ycb}.
+Its spectral energy distribution is peaked at about 2 GeV, resembling the cumulative emission of known millisecond pulsars (MSPs)~\cite{Abazajian:2010zy} or what is expected from dark matter particles annihilating into high-energy photons, see e.g.~\cite{Calore:2014nla}.
+The GeV excess spatial distribution, which may entail stronger implications for its nature, is instead more debated.
+It was initially found to match what is predicted by dark matter annihilation models~\cite{Daylan:2014rsa,Calore:2014xka}.
+However, more advanced and technically refined analyses showed that the $\gamma$-ray excess emission more closely traces old stars in the Galactic bulge~\cite{Bartels_bulgelum, Macias:2016nev,Macias:2019omb}.
+This finding supports the possibility that the excess is caused by a large population of MSP-like $\gamma$-ray emitters in the Galactic bulge, too faint to be detected as individual sources by the LAT (i.e.~{\it unresolved}).
+Nonetheless, some doubts are still cast on the excess morphology~\cite{DiMauro:2021raz}.
+Analyses of photon counts statistics may potentially shed light on the nature of GeV excess $\gamma$ rays, by discriminating point source and diffuse emission contributions.
+While early works~\cite{Bartels:2015aea,Lee:2015fea} appeared to corroborate a point-source nature of the GeV excess, the dark matter interpretation was revamped~\cite{Leane:2019xiy,2020arXiv200212370L}, because of yet unexplored systematics affecting photon counts statistical methods~\cite{Chang:2019ars,Buschmann:2020adf,Zhong:2019ycb}.
+In spite of that, a recent work showed evidence for the presence of unresolved point sources partially contributing to the excess, and a preference for a bulge-like morphology~\cite{Calore:2021bty}.
+Neural networks techniques have also been shown to be promising in identifying sub-threshold $\gamma$-ray point sources~\cite{Caron:2017udl,List:2020mzd}.